 After Facebook acquired Wit.ai, it released its messenger to developers so they could build chatbots that are more conversational and advanced as they used Wit.ai’s capabilities for this purpose.

 Slack is another example of such platforms.
 It allows developers to incorporate chatbots.
 Apart from social media, many websites also utilize this AI-based technology to enhance user experience.
-Learn more about how to make a chatbot.
+Learn more about how to make a chatbot in Python.

 AI is the Future